Are roll-up cigarettes better than regular cigarettes?

 There is a perception that smoking rollies is not as bad for you as smoking regular cigarettes.
 However this is false, as rollies contain the same amount of chemicals that regular cigarettes do, and are often worse for you.

-They’re often seen as being a healthier and cheaper version of cigarettes, but the fact is that roll-up cigarettes contain 7,000 toxic chemicals.
+They’re often seen as being a less harmful and cheaper version of cigarettes, but the fact is that roll-up cigarettes contain 7,000 toxic chemicals.
 Many of these chemicals are carcinogenic (cancer-causing) and poisonous.

 Here are just a selection of the chemicals that make all tobacco products toxic when smoked: